RiccardoParrino/html-css-train/angular-slides/basic-js/basic-js.md

 const myCar = new Car("Ford", 2014);
 ```
 ---

-Classes are always executed in "strict mode", never in script mode.

----

 # Class and OOP: Inheritance
 - Inheritance is based on prototype chain (prototype-based inheritance)
 - Every object has its own prototype
 - To find the method to be executed on a certain object, explore the prototype chain to the null element
 - Class is sintactic sugar for prototype.
 Behind a class definition there is always a prototype
 ---
 # Class and OOP: Prototype
 - actual version of the class definition
 - Every object is linked to a prototype object from which it can inherit properties